WHAT IT IS?

 - Peripheral vascular disease

-Because a lumbar sympathetic block involves the insertion of a needle though skin as well as deep tissues, some pain is involved.
+Because a lumbar sympathetic block involves the insertion of a needle through the skin as well as deep tissues, some pain is involved.
 Your physician may, however, administer a local anesthetic using a very thin needle first, to numb the entire area where the block needle will be inserted.
 In order to make the procedure more tolerable, most patients also receive intravenous sedation.

 Following your lumbar sympathetic block procedure, you should have a ride to take you home.
 Patients are advised to rest for a day or so afterwards, performing only activities that can be tolerated.
 Barring any complications, it is usually possible to return to work the next day.